ebrahimcahlon212-sketch/specialsitsinvest/README.md

 ## Setup

 You need Windows, Microsoft Edge WebView2, Python and Node.js with npm.
 Python 3.13 is the project target.
-The current checks were run with Python 3.12; Python 3.13 compatibility is still unverified.
+The current checks were run with Python 3.12; Python 3.13 compatibility isn't unverified.

 Open PowerShell in the project folder.
 With Python 3.13 already installed: